ahmadkamran710788/Project-Management/README.md

 # Project-Management
-This is the project in node js with graphql and mongodb
+This is the project in react ,node js with graphql and mongodb